A new way to travel to Paris

 If you've ever taken a high school French class, this phrase is probably familiar.
 Learning a new language, or brushing up on one you once studied, is easier now than it has ever been.
 There are workbooks, apps, podcasts, YouTube videos and individual instruction via video chat.

-Jessica Volman, CEO of Fluent City, online learning platform with more than over 35,000 students says, "My love of travel and learning about new cultures was the first thing that drove me to pursue language learning.
+Jessica Vollman, CEO of Fluent City, online learning platform with more than over 35,000 students says, "My love of travel and learning about new cultures was the first thing that drove me to pursue language learning.
 While we may not be able to sit in a Parisian cafe physically right now, we can practice French with real teachers online while we are all at home."

 Fluency may or may not be your goal, but spending a little time learning to speak French phrases will no doubt put a smile on your face.
 Mais oui!